 An additional factor that can influence ROH distribution is population history.
-Intuitively, population history can directly influence ROH abundance, as the more inbred a population is the more ROH will be present in the population.
+Intuitively, population history can directly influence ROH abundance, as the more inbred a population is, the more ROH will be present in the population.
 For example, populations of both wild and domesticated pigs having undergone a known population bottleneck have a higher incidence of ROHs than populations not having a bottleneck (Bosse et al. 2012).
 It was further shown by Bosse et al. (2012) that animals from the same populations tended to have similar ROH distribution patterns reflecting a shared demography.
-This implies that population history can have dramatic effect on ROH location, and shared population history events can result in a common ROH pattern in all individuals which experience the same history.
+This implies that population history can have dramatic effects on ROH location, and shared population history events can result in a common ROH pattern in all individuals which experience the same history.
 Factors such as drift and selection will also play an important role in shaping the ROH landscape following such an event.
 For example, following a population bottleneck, genetic drift may result in certain alleles becoming fixed by chance, increasing the likelihood of generating ROHs at said site following generations of inbreeding.
 In addition, sites of past selection can result in common ROH hotspots between populations (Pemberton et al. 2012).
-As in Grilz-Seger et al. (2019) a gene associated with coat colour suspected to be under positive artificial selection in horses was shown to be in a ROH hotspot common between breeds which shared the same founders and ancestors.
-On the other hand, population specific ROH hotspots can indicate unique sites of selection (Grilz-Seger et al. 2019; Pemberton et al. 2012).
-It is also important to note the interactions between recombination rate and population history.
+For example Grilz-Seger et al. (2019) showed that a gene associated with coat colour suspected to be under positive artificial selection in horses is in a common ROH hotspot between breeds which shared the same founders and ancestors.
+On the other hand, population-specific ROH hotspots can indicate unique sites of selection (Grilz-Seger et al. 2019; Pemberton et al. 2012).
+It is also important to note the potential for interactions between recombination rate and population history.
 Species or populations which are closely related will have similar recombination rate patterns across the genome, which will again result in more similar distributions of ROHs (Nothnagel et al. 2010).

-Together the factors discussed above: recombination rate, selection and population history all play interacting roles in shaping the genomic locations and incidence of ROH in a population.
-Here we aim to investigate the influence of each of these factors on ROH distribution in a wild population of red deer inhabiting the island of Rum, Scotland.
-We use >35,000 genome-wide autosomal SNPs to search for ROH in the population over a 40-year-period.
+Together the factors discussed above, recombination rate, selection and population history all play interacting roles in shaping the genomic locations and incidence of ROH in a population.
+Here we aim to investigate the influence of each of these factors on ROH distribution in a wild population of individually-monitored red deer inhabiting the island of Rum, Scotland.
+We use >35,000 genome-wide autosomal SNPs to search for ROH in the population sampled over a 40-year-period.
 We also use a population from mainland Scotland to compare inbreeding level and ROH distribution between different populations.
-In addition, a linkage map for red deer enabled the quantification of genomic recombination rate allowing for the assessment of recombination rate effects on ROH.
+In addition, a linkage map for red deer enabled us to quantify the recombination rate around the gneome, allowing for the assessment of recombination rate effects on ROH.
 We also ran forward simulations based on known history of the population of red deer on Rum to investigate the effects of selection, recombination and population history on the distribution of ROHs.

 Methods